-Stock futures trade mostly higher adding to gains
+Stock futures trade higher adding to gains

 CLICK HERE TO READ MORE ON FOX BUSINESS

-U.S. benchmark crude gave up 31 cents to $39.50 per barrel in electronic trading on the New York Mercantile Exchange.
+U.S. benchmark crude gave up 10 cents to $39.70 per barrel in electronic trading on the New York Mercantile Exchange.
 It rose 26 cents to $39.80 per barrel on Tuesday.
-Brent crude slipped 30 cents to $41.42 per barrel.
+Brent crude was unchanged at $41.69 per barrel.

 The Associated Press contributed to this article.